-A student may plan to complete three years of college coursework before transferring to a professional school, and be a candidate for the bachelor's degree after the successful completion of the first year's course-work in the professional school, provided:
+A student may plan to complete three years of college coursework before transferring to a professional school, and be a candidate for the bachelor's degree after the successful completion of the first year's coursework in the professional school, provided:

-- The candidate completes the last two semesters as a full-time student in residency at APSU; - 2.
+- 1. The candidate completes the last two semesters as a full-time student in residency at APSU; - 2.
 The candidate earns before transfer to the professional school sufficient credit to total 128 semester hours when combined with the credit earned during the first school year at the professional school; - 3.
-Students needing clinical internship credit register on campus for a minimum of 15 hours of internship for those hospital programs generating 36 hours or less of credit applicable toward the degree in absentia. (enrollment for these units shall be approved by the APSU clinical education coordinator); - 4.
-The candidate achieves an overall GPA of "C" (2.00) on all courses attempted before transfer to the professional school; - 5.
-The candidate's completed program of study at APSU includes (a) the Liberal Arts core requirements for a degree, in addition to (b) an approved major of not less than 18 semester hours and an approved minor of not less than 12 semester hours, (c) not less than 24 semester hours earned in courses numbered 3000 or above, and (d) not less than 32 semester hours credit in residence; - 6.
-The candidate has an overall GPA of "C" (2.00) on all courses attempted and submitted for meeting the requirements of 128 hours credit for the degree; - 7.
-The professional school holds accreditation acceptable to APSU: - 8.
-The student files an application for degree by the deadline as published in the University Calendar; - 9.
-Should the professional school award a B.S. degree upon successful completion of the program, a student will not be eligible for a B.S. degree in absentia from APSU.
+Students needing clinical internship credit register on campus for a minimum of 15 hours of internship for those hospital programs generating 36 hours or less of credit applicable toward the degree in absen-

+- tia. (enrollment for these units shall be approved by the APSU clinical education coordinator); - The candidate achieves an overall GPA of "C" (2.00) on all courses attempted before transfer to the professional school; - 5.
+The candidate's completed program of study at APSU includes (a) the Liberal Arts core requirements for a degree, in addition to (b) an approved major of not less than 18 semester hours and an approved minor of not less than 12 semester hours, (c) not less than 24 semester hours earned in courses numbered 3000 or above, and (d) not less than 32 semester hours credit in residence; - The candidate has an overall GPA of "C" (2.00) on all courses attempted and submitted for meeting the requirements of 128 hours credit for the degree; - 7.
+The professional school holds accreditation acceptable to APSU; - 8.
+The student had an On Course Tracking at least one semester prior to leaving APSU and has an On Course Tracking Exit the last semester registered here.
+(The student must also file an Application for Degree); and,

+9. Should the professional school award a B.S. degree upon successful completion of the program, a student will not be eligible for a B.S. degree in absentia from APSU.